 Considered to be one of Suffolk’s finest churches, this vast 15th Century building is magnificent, from its soaring nave to its exquisite hand-painted altar screen.
 We were treated to a bell-ringing practice on our visit!

 There’s a working lighthouse built in the late 19th Century to guide ships entering the River Blyth and to alert sailors to shingle banks along the coast.
-Although currently closed because of the coronavirus pandemic, in better times you can take a guided tour of Southwold Lighthouse for a small charge.
+You can take a guided tour of Southwold Lighthouse for a small charge.

 From Gunhill Cliff, the location of the town’s defences, there are sweeping views of the coastline and a row of six impressive 17th Century cannons pointing out to sea.

 Finally, you won’t be able to travel far in Suffolk without tripping over an Adnams pub.

 This family-run operation has brewed beer in Southwold since 1872 and now distil a range of award-winning spirits.
 Try their Ghost Ship beer!